danishakh/data-structures/README.md

 ES6 has a built in 'Set' object, however it doesn't contain all the methods that are common to Sets.
 So you may need to implement some of those yourself.

 **Refer to `sets.js` to view examples and the implementation of a set in JS.**

+## Queues
+Queues are similar to stacks, except that queues are first-in first-out (FIFO).
+Think of waiting in line to buy something in a store.
+Another example is a print queue, the printer prints the documents in the order it received the print requests.

+In JS, we can implement a queue with just an array.
+If we want to limit a queue to only it's methods, we will have to implement it ourselves.

+## Priority Queues
+PQs are pretty much the same as queues, except that you can pass in the priority of the element that you are queue-ing up.
+Check out the implementation in `queues.js`